Teaching Descriptions

 In order to promote community, it is important that faculty are able to interact and engage with students.
 Thus, during online class activities, students are required to leave their cameras turned on.
 Students with extenuating circumstances may request an exemption from this requirement to the professor in writing.

-Copyright: Educational materials prepared by the College faculty member is owned by the faculty member, and may not be shared without his or her permission.
+Copyright: Educational materials prepared by the University faculty member is owned by the faculty member, and may not be shared without his or her permission.